Tony Barker: College career

 Barker was recruited by multiple Division I programs.
 Barker's final selection came down to Kansas and Oklahoma State and with encouragement from his parents, he picked Kansas.
 He was recruited as a defensive end, but while watching film of another recruit, his coaches noticed his speed and decided to switch him to linebacker.

-After the 1987 season, head coach Bob Valesente left and Glen Mason took over.
+After the 1987 season, head coach Bob Valesente was fired and Glen Mason took over.
 Because of the coaching change, Barker transferred to Rice after his sophomore season.
 By NCAA regulations he had to be redshirted his junior year.
 He lettered in football in 1990 and 1991.
 In 1991, he collected 127 tackles, tied for the fifth highest single-season total in team history.
 That same year, he finished with five interceptions, eighth on the team single-season list.
 He made the All-Southwest Conference that year and won the Jess Neely Linebacker Award.